All projects must be uploaded to your student website in order to be considered complete and ready for grading.

 Since this was a collaborative group project, attribution (credit) works like this- if you arranged or composed or planned the shot, it counts as "yours" even if you are not the subject of the photo.

-7. Natural Light
+10. Natural Light Landscape

 As you take these five shots, you should not change the composition of the picture in any way.
-Do not change your camera's angle, zoom, or focus.
-You should expect to change exposure settings.
+Do not change your camera's angle, zoom, or focus once those settings are established.
+But DO expect to change exposure settings.

-8. Product Photography
+12. Product Photography

 Using direct and reflected light to create separation between an object and its background, photograph a white object on a white background and a black object on a black background.
 No harsh shadows!
 Here's a tutorial on W&W and one for B&B.

 13. Photoshop: Zombie effect!

 This assignment is big enough it deserves is own page.
 See it here.

-10. Self Image: Selfies with meaning!
+14. Self Image: Selfies with meaning!

-Make 3 Self Image photographs.
-At least one of them needs to be a composite image, combining multiple pictures into one.
+Of these three photos, least one of them needs to be a composite image, combining multiple pictures into one.